 When Is the Best Time to Visit Uzbekistan?

-Summer in Uzbekistan is hot and dry throughout most of the country with temperatures often reaching 40°C. Traveling long distances at this time of year can be slightly uncomfortable, especially if you are on a mode of transport without air conditioning.
-In the mountains of eastern Uzbekistan, the temperature is lower than that of the more exposed plains and deserts, permitting for trekking in the lush vegetation and other outdoors activities.
-Alternatively, you can travel between cities where you will be able to find air-conditioned establishments to escape the heat of the midday sun and explore the sights in the slightly cooler evenings or mornings.
+Summer in Uzbekistan is hot and dry, with temperatures often reaching 40°C. Traveling long distances at this time of year can be slightly uncomfortable, especially if you are on a mode of transport without air conditioning.
+In the mountains of eastern Uzbekistan, the temperature is lower than in the plains and deserts, allowing for trekking and other outdoors activities.
+Alternatively, all the major cities can be toured in summer by exploring sights in the mornings or evenings and remaining inside air-conditioned establishments during the heat of the day.

-Spring in Uzbekistan starts in early March and is normally announced with heavy rains across the region, providing vital water to support vegetation and life.
-With the rain comes a hive of activity as the country becomes livelier in the build-up to the Persian New Year that is celebrated on March 21st.
-During these celebrations, the country comes alive with festivities and street parties are commonplace and contain plenty of delicious food.
-From April until the end of spring, the rains die down and once again the country is easy to explore.
-In the mountainous regions, melt water fills the alpine lakes, giving them a beautiful blue hue as fresh minerals flood into the waters.
-During the cooler days of spring, it is the best time to visit Uzbekistan, especially its southern areas, which tend to be far hotter than the rest of the country.
-In the cities, you will find plenty of festivals taking place towards the end of spring, such as the Silk and Spices Festival.
+Spring in Uzbekistan starts in early March and is normally announced with rains across the region.
+With the rain comes a hive of activity as the country prepares for the Persian New Year (Navruz), celebrated on March 21st.
+During these celebrations work ceases in lieu of carnivals and parties featuring national dances and seasonal foods.
+The rains die down in April, and once again the country is easy to explore.
+Festivals and holidays such as Victory Day and the Silk and Spice Festival continue through May.
+Spring remains the best time to visit Uzbekistan, particularly the southern areas which tend to be far hotter than the rest of the country in summer.